apache/dolphinscheduler/docs/docs/en/guide/task/pytorch.md

 *yes*

-- **Python Environment Manager Tool** ：You can choose Virtualenv or Conda。
+- **Python Environment Manager Tool** ：You can choose `virtualenv` or `conda`.
   - if choose `virtualenv`，that may use `virtualenv` to create a new environment.
 Use command `virtualenv -p ${PYTHON_HOME} venv`.
   - if choose `conda`, ，that may use `conda` to create a new environment，And you need to specify the Python version.
 - **Requirement File** ：The defualt is requirements.txt。

-If the `Project Path` parameter is configured, then the `Python Script` and `Script Input Parameters` parameters are allowed to enter relative paths.
+We can use relative paths of `Python Script` and `Requirement File` if we set `Project Path` which contains the python script or required requirement file.

 #### Demo